 Our Energy Transition Pathway

 The fight against climate change and the associated reorientations are among the biggest challenges the world is facing today.
-We see the competing forces of rising demand for energy products, driven by population growth and rising living standards, but at the same time, the requirement from society to decarbonise the economy.
+We are witnessing rising demand for energy products, driven by population growth and rising living standards, but at the same time, the requirement from society to decarbonise the economy.

 The energy transition towards a low-carbon economy is far-reaching and complex, requiring government policy changes and difficult choices for consumers.
 Energy supply should be abundant, affordable and carbon-efficient and, at the same time, not undermine prosperity.
 Delivering more affordable energy while at the same time reducing greenhouse gas emissions and other pollution will require significant changes in the current energy mix.